 You can load up the Japanese fried rice with lots of veggies like mushrooms, zucchini, bell peppers, corn kernels, green beans, green cabbage, purple cabbage, broccoli, snow peas, etc.

-You can also add proteins like tofu, grilled chicken, shrimp, scallops, cooked pork, cooked beef, etc to it to make it even more filling and wholesome.
+You can also add proteins like tofu, grilled chicken, shrimp, scallops, cooked pork, cooked beef, etc., to make it even more filling and wholesome.

-To make the rice even more flavorful, add some garlic powder, onion powder, and white wine vinegar (or lemon juice).
+Add some garlic powder, onion powder, and white wine vinegar (or lemon juice) to make the rice even more flavorful.

-If you are not allergic to MSG (Ajinomoto), then you can add a teaspoon to enhance the flavor, many restaurants add it.
+If you are not allergic to MSG (Ajinomoto), you can add a teaspoon to enhance the flavor; many restaurants add it.

 These two recipes are very similar in terms of ingredients.
 The main difference is that Hibachi rice is cooked in butter, and Chinese-style fried rice is cooked in oil.
-There are fewer sauces added to Japanese fried rice than in the Chinese version.
+Few sauces are added to Japanese fried rice than in the Chinese version.
 Hibachi rice is made on a griddle or hot plate, while Chinese fried rice is made in a wok.

 Serve Japanese Fried Rice on its own with Homemade Yum Yum Sauce for a weekday meal.